Training Nurse Practitioners and Physician Assistants at Carilion Clinic in Virginia

 You may also submit them electronically to email@example.com.

-Graduation from an ARC-PA or CCNE accredited program, with preference given to master's degree candidates.
+Graduation from an accredited PA/NP program, with preference given to master's degree candidates.
 To be competitive, applicants should have graduated with a minimum of 3.0 grade point average in their program.
 Academic performance will be considered in the selection process.
 Certified (or certification eligible) PA or NP in good standing.